The PSA Test: What to Expect

 What to expect during the PSA test?

-Afterwards, your blood will be sent for analysis to determine your PSA levels.
+Afterwards, your doctor will send your blood sample to a lab to determine your PSA levels.

 What are normal PSA levels?

 The definition of significantly abnormal PSA levels has evolved over the years.
-Generally, while recommendations may vary, the commonly suggested threshold for concern remains at 4 ng/mL.
+Generally, while recommendations may vary, the commonly suggested level for concern is 4 ng/mL.

-However, this threshold was derived from early studies.
-Now, it's been found that PSA usually tends to increase as you age.
-Still, this may not be indicative of prostate cancer.
-After these findings, a new consensus was reached, concluding that PSA thresholds should increase with age.
+However, this threshold level was derived from early studies.
+Now, researchers have found that PSA tends to increase as you age.
+A new consensus was reached, concluding that PSA thresholds should increase with age.
+However, bear in mind that exceeding these levels may not confirm prostate cancer.

-The American Urological Association’s suggested threshold levels are as follows:
+The American Urological Association’s new suggested threshold levels are as follows:

 Threshold for Abnormal PSA Levels by Age